GENERAL PRACTICE DOCTORS

 Fees for Face to Face General Practitioners on Saturdays are slightly higher.

 The fee is $95 for a standard consultation and $140 for a long consultation.
 Normal Medicare rebates apply.

-We provide General Practice to Fitzroy North, Fitzroy, Carlton North, Carlton, Abbotsford, Clifton Hill, Collingwood, Northcote, Thornbury, Brunswick, Brunswick East, Preston and Fairfield.
+We provide General Practice (GP) to Fitzroy North, Fitzroy, Carlton North, Carlton, Abbotsford, Clifton Hill, Collingwood, Northcote, Thornbury, Brunswick, Brunswick East, Preston and Fairfield.

 General Health Practice Services